 Demographic and lifestyle factors can influence a person’s hematocrit levels.
 For example, males tend to have higher levels than females.
 Pregnant individuals can experience a decrease in hematocrit levels, and strength training may also reduce levels.

-There are also a number of health conditions that can cause hematocrit levels outside the normal range.
+There are also several health conditions that can cause hematocrit levels outside the normal range.
 Excessive bleeding, thalassemia, and kidney disease are causes of low levels.
 COPD and sickle cell anemia can cause high levels.